 On August 11, 2021, the Company filed a universal shelf registration statement on Form S-3, which was declared effective on August 23, 2021 (the "Registration Statement").
 Under the Registration Statement, the Company may offer and sell up to \$200.0 million of a variety of securities, including common stock, preferred stock, depositary shares, debt securities, warrants, subscription rights or units from time to time pursuant to one or more offerings at prices and terms to be determined at the time of the sale.
-In connection with the filing of the Registration Statement, the Company entered into an Open Market Sale Agreement (the "Sales Agreement") with Jefferies LLC, ("Jefferies"), as sales agent, pursuant to which the Company may offer and sell shares of its common stock with an aggregate offering price of up to \$50.0 million under an "at-the-market" offering program.
-For the three months ended September 30, 2023, the Company sold 962,000 shares of its common stock pursuant to the Sales Agreement for aggregate net proceeds of \$5.1 million.
-As of September 30, 2023 December 31, 2023, the Company had sold 3,553,995 shares of its common stock pursuant to the Sales Open Market Sale Agreement for aggregate net proceeds of \$21.2 million.
-No shares of the Company's common stock were sold pursuant to the Open Market Sale Agreement during the three months ended March 31, 2024.
+In connection with the filing of the Registration Statement, the Company entered into an Open Market Sale Agreement with Jefferies LLC, as sales agent, pursuant to which the Company may offer and sell shares of its common stock with an aggregate offering price of up to \$50.0 million under an "at-the-market" offering program.
+As of December 31, 2023, the Company had sold 3,553,995 shares of its common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$21.2 million.
+No shares of the Company's common stock were sold pursuant to the Open Market Sale Agreement during the three six months ended March 31, 2024.
+From July 1, 2024 through the date of this Quarterly Report on Form 10-Q, the Company sold 810,445 shares of its common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$4.2 million.